ghgoodreau/ghgoodreau.github.io/_posts/2020-01-04-resolution.md

 This one is more cliche, but it is necessary.
 I need to take better care of my body.
 I do enjoy working out for the record.
 I just get lost doing my daily routine of working and studying, and then I don't have time.
 This needs to change.

-I recently sprained my wrist and went to the doctor to rule out a fracture by getting an X-Ray.
+I recently sprained my wrist while snowboarding in Lake Tahoe and went to the doctor to rule out a fracture by getting an X-Ray.
 They said my wrist wasn't broken, but that my blood pressure is high.
 I'm 23 years old.
 This is unacceptable.
 Cardio must be done.
 I am confident I can get it back to normal levels just by working out and consuming less caffeine.
 I will continue to monitor it while I start my fitness routine.